GitMoDu/ServoPulseTimer/README.md

 - Update period can go as low as 4 ms periods, or up to 100 ms or more.

 ServoPulseTimer1 (16 bit timer)
-- ~14 bits of effective resolution
+- ~14 bits of effective resolution with F_CPU = 16 MHz
-- Some reduction in resolution with F_CPU = 8 MHz and lower.
+- ~13 bits of effective resolution with F_CPU = 8 MHz

 ServoPulseTimer2 (8 bit timer)
-- ~6 bits of effective Servo resolution
-- Same resolution for F_CPU = 8 MHz and F_CPU = 16 MHz.
+- ~6 bits of effective Servo resolution with F_CPU = 8 MHz and F_CPU = 16 MHz.

 ## Captures